-On 1 March 2016, the Financial Supervisory Authority decided to impose a 1% countercyclical capital buffer in accordance with Article 86(d) of Act No 161/2002 on Financial Undertakings.
-1 The financial undertakings subject to the buffer have therefore maintained the 1% countercyclical capital buffer since 1 March 2017.
+On 1 November 2016, the Financial Supervisory Authority decided to impose a 1.25% countercyclical capital buffer in accordance with Article 86(d) of Act No 161/2002 on Financial Undertakings.
+The financial undertakings subject to the buffer have therefore maintained the 1.25% countercyclical capital buffer since 1 November 2017.
 The buffer has been maintained on a consolidated basis and covers domestic credit exposures.
-On 1 November 2016, the Financial Supervisory Authority decided to increase the countercyclical capital buffer to 1.25%, which will take effect on 1 November 2017.2
+On 15 May 2018 the Financial Supervisory Authority decided to raise the countercyclical capital buffer to 1.75%.
+The increased buffer rate will apply as of 15 May 2018.

 The Financial Stability Council is tasked with reviewing the countercyclical buffer rate every quarter in accordance with Article 86(d) of Act No 161/2002 on Financial Undertakings.
-On 20 June 2017, the Council recommended to the Authority that the countercyclical capital buffer should be held unchanged at 1.25%.
+On 26 June 2018, the Council recommended to the Authority that the countercyclical capital buffer should be held unchanged at 1.75%.
 The recommendation is attached to this correspondence.

 The primary purpose of the countercyclical capital buffer is to strengthen the resilience of the financial system against potential credit losses following excessive credit growth and the resultant accumulation of cyclical systemic risk.
 In accordance with Article 136(2) of Directive 2013/36/EU, the Council considers the deviation of credit-to-GDP from its long-term trend in its recommendations.
 The Council furthermore considers other indicators in its arguments, such as growth in the credit-to-GDP ratio, real growth in lending to households and businesses, and real increases in residential and commercial real estate prices.
-In addition, the Council considers the financial cycle position, which is estimated from the co-movement of variables considered to reflect cyclical systemic risk.
-The Council concluded that the developments in cyclical systemic risk have been broadly as was expected at its last meeting on 6 April 2017.
+In addition, the Council considers other indicators that reflect the position of the financial cycle position and build-up of cyclical systemic risk.
+The Council concluded that the developments in cyclical systemic risk have been broadly as was expected since the last meeting of the Council.

-It is hereby announced, with reference to the Council's recommendations, that the Authority's Decision on 1 November 2016, on maintaining a 1.25% countercyclical capital buffer, will remain unchanged.
+It is hereby announced, with reference to the Council's recommendations, that the Authority's Decision on 15 May 2018, on maintaining a 1.75% countercyclical capital buffer, will remain unchanged.
 The buffer will continue to cover the domestic credit exposure of all financial undertakings, both individually and on a consolidated basis, unless they are specifically excluded from the buffer according to Article 86(d)(4) of the Act on Financial Undertakings.
 The calculation of the own funds requirements shall reflect the weighted average of the countercyclical capital buffer rates that apply domestically and in other EEA-States, in accordance with the share of credit exposure in each relevant country, pursuant to Article 86(d)(3) of the same Act.3

-1 See the recommendations of the Financial Stability Council from 22 January 2016.
+1 See the recommendations of the Financial Stability Council from 30 September 2016.

-2 See the recommendations of the Financial Stability Council from 30 September 2016.
+2 See the recommendations of the Financial Stability council from 13 April 2018.